 - 1. Keep your stove and oven clean and free of grease, food, and other spills. - 2.
-Keep refrigerators clean, wiped down, and defrosted, if necessary. - 3.
-Do not store heavy pots and pans underneath your sink. - 4.
-Keep exhaust fan clean and free of grease and food build up. - 5.
-Keep sinks clean and free of grease.
+Keep refrigerators clean, wiped down, and defrosted, if necessary.

+- 3. Do not store heavy pots and pans underneath your sink. - 4.
+Keep exhaust fan clean and free of grease and food build up. - Keep sinks clean and free of grease.
 DO NOT PUT FOOD OR GREASE DOWN THE SINK.
-Dirty dishes must be washed and put away in a timely manner.

-6. Keep countertops clean by wiping down after use and only used for food preparation.
-Do not put cigarettes on your counter and vanities.
+Dirty dishes must be washed and put away in a timely manner. - Keep countertops clean by wiping down after use and only used for food preparation.
+Keep dishwashers clean and wiped down. - Care should be taken to use a cutting board when slicing vegetables, etc. in order to prevent scratching countertops.
+Hot pans will also mar the finish on countertops so always use a trivet or hot pad.